-For indoor events an electronic system is used as the primary starting method and one of the above starting pistols as the recall gun.
+More frequently, electronic starting systems are being used at events. scottishathletics use TESS (The Electronic Starting System) which also includes an electronic recall system.
+At Glasgow Emirates Indoor Arena, the Omega Electronic Start System is used as the primary starting method and one of the above starting pistols as the recall gun.

-- 6. Appropriate blank ammunition.

-- 7. Ear defenders or foam ear inserts.
+- Appropriate blank ammunition. - Ear defenders or foam ear inserts.

-- 8. A loud whistle on a lanyard.
+- A loud whistle on a lanyard.

-- 9. Hi-viz sleeve.
+- Hi-viz sleeve.

-- 10. A wristwatch, preferably digital.
+- A wristwatch, preferably digital.

-- 11. The latest version of the UK Athletics Rules of Competition.
+- The latest version of the UK Athletics Rules of Competition.